javaskrskr/express-psql/README.md

 # express-psql
-express and psql with k8s
+Express & psql With K8s

 ## test
-- using test.rest with rest client on extension to test req
+- Using test.rest with rest client on extension to test req

 ## ENV
 ```yml